Lich-Corals/linux-file-converter-addon/markdown/errors-and-warnings.md

 The config file may be missing some settings added by an update; some settings may be out of sync or using the default value.
 <br/><br/><b>How to solve?</b><br/>
 Consider checking the write-permissions for the `~/.config/linux-file-converter-addon/config.json` file.
-If you can't solve the issue on your own, you can open an issue on Github.
+If you can't solve the issue on your own, you can open an issue on GitHub.

 ### (402): No permission to self-update
 <b>Causes:</b><br/>
-The program has no permission to write it's own file.
+The program has no permission to write its own file.
-<br/>This warning usually occurs when the script is located at "/usr/share/nautilus-python/extensions/".
+<br/>This warning usually occurs when the script is located at `/usr/share/nautilus-python/extensions/`.
 <br/><br/><b>Possible Effects:</b><br/>
 The self-update function will not be available.
-<br/>The script may show the releases page on multiple startups if self-update isn't disabled.
+<br/>The script may show the release page on multiple startups if self-update isn't disabled.
 <br/><br/><b>How to solve?</b><br/>
-To remove the release popup, you may disable the corresponding setting.
+To remove the release pop-up, you may disable the corresponding setting.
 To do this, please follow the instructions on the [configuration page](https://github.com/Lich-Corals/linux-file-converter-addon/blob/main/markdown/configuration.md).
 <br/>To get self updates, the script needs the permissions to write to itself.
 This can be done by changing the file permissions using [chmod](https://www.man7.org/linux/man-pages/man1/chmod.1.html) or by running the script as a privileged user.
 <br/>To be able to self-update, the user, who is executing the script (by starting Nautilus) needs permissions to edit the script itself.